olivergregorius/sun2000_modbus/README.md

 - Python >= 3.9

+## Disclaimer

+By using the content in this repository, you acknowledge that you do so at your own risk.
+I am not liable for any damages or issues that may arise from use of this library.

 ## Usage

 sun2000_modbus provides easy and comfortable access to your inverter's Modbus TCP interface.
 The following example gives a short introduction about how to read